 Christophe Roussel

-Don't think about going to Montmartre without stopping for macarons at Christophe Roussel's Duo Avec Julie in rue Tardieu.
-Lucky for us, he has a shop here, as he's the pastry chef and chocolatier star of France’s west coast by la Guérande.
+Don't visit Montmartre without stopping for macarons at Christophe Roussel's Duo Avec Julie in rue Tardieu.
+Luckily, he's also in Paris, as he's pâtissier and chocolatier star of France’s west coast by la Guérande, made famous for its fleur de sel salt.

 For more, see my article on Christophe Roussel in Montmartre